Keybored02/ki-nTree-gui/README.md

 Copy the `Ki-nTree` folder to the plugin directory.
 Then `Refresh Plugins` in KiCad.

 A new icon should appear on the toolbar and in the dropdown menu.

+## Usage: Executable

+Alternatively, a `Ki-nTree.exe` file is provided to run the utility directly, withouth a terminal.
+Basic error logging is provided.

 ## Notes